 - Sell: Sell selected coins when your trigger gets triggered.

-- Open short: Sell selected coins (when in open positions), reserve the funds of the base currency, and buy back the coins when your shorting requirements are met.
+- Open short: Sell selected coins (when in open positions), reserve the funds of the quote currency, and buy back the coins when your shorting requirements are met.

 - Close short: Buy back your open shorts when your trigger gets triggered.